d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 student@linux-ess:~$ sudo mount | grep sdb1
 /dev/sdb1 on /mnt/test type ext4 (rw,relatime)
 ```
 With the df command we see that /dev/sdb1 is mounted to the folder /mnt/test.
 We can also see it provides 7.8GB of memory.
-The mount command shows all mounted drives, with grep we filter to see our drive.
+The mount command shows all mounted partitions, with grep we filter to see only our new partition.
-When the drive is no longer in use, we can unmount is with the unmount command
+When the drive is no longer in use, we can unmount it with the umount command
 ```bash
 student@linux-ess:~$ sudo umount /dev/sdb1
 ```
-With the mount command, the drive gets unmounted when the pc shuts down or is restarted.
-When we want the drive to be mounted on startup we’ll need to add a entry in the /etc/fstab file.
+With the mount command, the partition gets unmounted when the pc shuts down or is restarted.
+When we want the partition to be mounted on startup we’ll need to add an entry for it in the /etc/fstab file.
 ```bash
 student@linux-ess:~$ sudo nano /etc/fstab
 # /etc/fstab: static file system information.